 In conclusion, VAX hardware legacy modernization unleashes the true potential of VAX computing, allowing these systems to seamlessly integrate with contemporary environments.
 Embracing VAX emulators becomes a strategic move, ensuring the preservation of legacy systems while enabling them to thrive in the digital era.

-VAX VMS, or Virtual Memory Systems, was an operating system designed for Digital Equipment Corporation’s VAX computing systems.
+VAX VMS, or Virtual Memory Systems, is an operating system designed for Digital Equipment Corporation’s VAX computing systems.
 It was significant for its robustness and support for time-sharing, multiprocessing, and virtual memory.